AGraves33/Portfolio/README.md

 - Used various Excel functions to create final dataset.
   •	PROPER(),TRIM(),LEFT(),MID(),FIND(),IF(),VLOOKUP(),SUBSTITUTE(),COUNTIF()
 - Created dashboard that uses six pivot tables with five slicers to display player statistics.
--Value: Provides insights about player salary, height, weight, and best position.
+- Value: Provides insights about player salary, height, weight, and best position.
 You can analyze these values by age, continent, and if they are right of left foot.

 Bike Sales Dashboard
 - Cleaned dataset using various functions within excel.
 - Combines three pivot tables and four slicers to analyze bike sales.
--Value: Provides business insight about customers and how likely they are to buy a bike based on their demographic or personal characteristics.
+- Value: Provides business insight about customers and how likely they are to buy a bike based on their demographic or personal characteristics.

 PYTHON<br/>
 NFL Home Attendance and Team Success